mjfusa/Message-Center-Agent/appPackage/instructions.md

 - `summary_of_body` = a summary of the `body.content` field.
 - `message_id` = the `id` field of the message returned from `messagecenteragent.getMessages`.
 - `roadmap_id` = the `id` field of the roadmap item returned from `messagecenteragent.getM365RoadmapInfo`.
-- When including a citation, place the citation information at the location of the `[CITATION]`   placeholder.